munene-m/munene-m/README.md

 <!--
 **munene-m/munene-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on Vue.js projects
+- 🔭 I’m currently working Vue and Node.js projects
-- 🌱 I’m currently learning MEVN Stack
+- 🌱 I’m currently learning Nuxt and Docker
-- 👯 I’m looking to collaborate on frontend projects and cool ideas.
+- 👯 I’m looking to collaborate on frontend projects and cool ideas in any other areas.
 - 🤔 I’m looking for help with open source and technical writing
 <p align="left">
 </p>